Anmol-Ghadia/YetAnotherECommerceSite/README.md

 1) Set Cookie paramaeter `secure: true` in Login.jsx

 ## TODO
-1) Modify search api route to ignore max price if it is 0
 1) Refactor database connector
 1) Display total in the cart page
 1) Add a order now option on the cart page